cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_backups.rst

     Rebuild the indexes for the named backups, based on the raw backup data.
     This is useful if their index files have been corrupted, or if the index format has changed.

+.. option:: stat

+    Display stats for the named backups.
+Columns are separated by tabs, and
+    are:

+    * userid or filename
+    * compressed (i.e. on disk) size
+    * uncompressed size
+    * compactable size
+    * compression ratio
+    * utilisation ratio

+    The compactable size is an approximation of how much uncompressed data would remain after **compact** is performed.
+The utilisation ratio is this figure expressed as a percentage of the uncompressed size.
+Note that this approximation is an underestimate.
+That is to say, a backup that has just been compacted will probably still report less than 100% utilisation.

 .. option:: verify